ad7718/esp32-c3_pio_builtin_jtag_debugging/README.md

-# Platformio Ai-thinker esp32-c3 blink template with builtin JTAG debugging capability.
+# Platformio Ai-thinker esp32-c3 blink template with builtin USB JTAG debugging capability.

 1. To be able to view periph regs while debugging, you need to copy esp32c3.svd to PLATFORM_ROOT/misc/svd directory